jagotu/BACIL/thesis_text/thesis_text.md

 The CIL, historically also called Microsoft Intermediate Language (MSIL) or simply Intermediate Language (IL), is the instruction set used by the CLI.
 Interpreting (a subset of) this instruction set was the primary goal of this work.

 Another large part of the framework is the standard libraries - the base class library, which has to be supported by all implementations of the CLI, comprises 2370 members over 207 classes.
-As the focus of the work was on the core interpreter, we largely ignore this part of the standard and defer to other standard library implementations where possible.
+As the focus of the work was on the core interpreter, we largely ignore this part of the standard and delegate to other standard library implementations where possible.

 ## Truffle and Graal